 - As with any butter-based frosting recipe, you only want to frost a cake once it is completely cooled.
 Even a slightly-warm cake (any warmer than room temperature) will make the butter in the frosting melt and the frosting will become greasy and/or slide a bit off the cake.

-Where To Use this Vanilla Frosting:
+Where To Use this Vanilla Buttercream Frosting Recipe:

 Easy 5-Minute Fluffy Vanilla Frosting